AppliNH/go-serverlessRss/Readme.md

 A golang REST API that you can query passing a RSS Feed URI, in order to read your news.

-For now, it can return JSON but it also just returns text.
+For now, it can return JSON but it also can return just text.

 I mainly use this app with curl, through a shell.